emqx/eip/design/0005-stateless-brokers.md

                 +----------+
 ```

-Every "NOTIFY" message sent from the device will also go to their state in the logic nodes.
-The copy of the state in logic node works like the "shadow" process of the state running in the broker.
+Every "NOTIFY" message sent from the device will also go to their state in the core nodes.
+The copy of the state in core node works like the "shadow" process of the state running in the broker.

 ### Presence Notifications

-Presence notifications are sent by the session/state from the logic node:
+Presence notifications are sent by the session/state from the core node:

-When the session/state is created, the logic node invokes the callback functions in plugins which may send out a "client_online" message to the user's application server.
+When the session/state is created, the core node invokes the callback functions in plugins which may send out a "client_online" message to the user's application server.

-When the session/state is terminated, the logic node invokes the callback functions in plugins which may send out a "client_off" message.
+When the session/state is terminated, the core node invokes the callback functions in plugins which may send out a "client_off" message.

-The hooks "client.connected" and "client.disconnected" are not good for sending out this kind of notifications, as the might be more than one competing connections using the same clientid/endpoint-name.
+The hooks "client.connected" and "client.disconnected" are not good for sending out this kind of notifications, as the might be more than one competing connections using the same client-id/endpoint-name.
 There will be eventually only one connection left in the system, but it hard to control the order of the "connected" and "disconnected" notification if they are sent from different broker nodes.

 ### Start EMQ X without specifying node types

-The broker and logic node type are in the same code base, we can specify the node type when starting an emqx node.
+The broker and core node type are in the same code base, we can specify the node type when starting an emqx node.

-If we start an emqx without any argument, it has both capabilities of broker and logic node:
+If we start an emqx without any argument, it has both capabilities of broker and core node:

 ```
 emqx start